LITS Services FAQ: Fall 2020

 Will computer labs be open?

-A small number of computers will be available for in-person use.
+A small number of computers is available for in-person use.
 To reserve a computer in one of the libraries, see http://techdocs.blogs.brynmawr.edu/10313.

 Where can I print?
 Where can I scan?